collective/collective.recipe.rsync/README.txt

 It was originally created to copy a ``Data.fs`` file between two Plone environments (from production to development).
-But you can use it to copy any file or files; e.g. ZODB blob files, and so on.
+But you can use it to copy any file or set of files; e.g. ZODB blob files, and so on.

 ..
 Note::